-The following list shows which Malaysia exports generated the most money in sales during 2015.
+The following list shows which Malaysia exports generated the most international sales during 2016.
 Unlike most information currently available on the web, the items below are detailed at the 4-digit tariff code level.
 Specific data on export sales can help entrepreneurs identify precisely which products in which Malaysia has strong competitive advantages over other nations, and offer opportunities for innovation.

 Highest Value Malaysian Export Products

 Below are the 20 highest value export products shipped from Malaysia in 2016.
 Shown within brackets is the percentage change in value over a 7-year period for each item.